ace-of-aces/laravel-image-transform-url/docs/pages/installation.md

 -   [GD](https://www.php.net/manual/en/book.image.php) or [Imagick](https://www.php.net/manual/en/book.imagick.php) PHP extension installed and [enabled](#driver-configuration)

 ::: tip
-If you want to use the file caching feature (highly recommended), a configured `Storage` disk and a `Cache` driver is required.
+If you want to use the file caching feature (highly recommended), a configured `Storage` disk and a `Cache` driver are required.
 More info in the [Image Caching](/image-caching) section.
 :::

 ## Installation